-Undocumented Students: Frequently Asked Questions
+Undocumented Students: FAQ

-No. Financial aid counselors are not required to report undocumented students to ICE
+No. Financial aid counselors are not required to report undocumented students to ICE or USCIS.

 However, under FERPA, a school or school district may disclose information from your education records without your consent to specific entities, such as a State education office, or for specific purposes, such as to comply with a court order.

 Your status will not prevent you from being admitted or from enrolling in classes.
 Your status as an undocumented student limits the type of financial aid you receive and could impact your tuition charges (Please read remaining FAQ for more details).